agtMaurice/education-verification-system-contract/README.md

+# Build an Educational Credential Verification System On the Celo Blockchain
 ---
 title: Build an Educational Credential Verification System On the Celo Blockchain
 description: In this tutorial, you will learn how to build a system to verify educational credentials on the blockchain